 The MND Australia ‘Living Better for Longer’ fact sheet series describe support and treatments that research has shown to help people live better for longer with motor neurone disease.
 This overview fact sheet (EB1) is the first in this evidence-based series.
 Others in the series are listed below.

 The health professionals you consult can give you better care and advice when they are knowledgeable about motor neurone disease and have a coordinated, multidisciplinary team approach to your care.
-Read fact sheets EB2 and EB3 to find out about what makes up multidisciplinary care, who is in a multidisciplinary care team and where to find them.
+Read fact sheets EB2/3 to find out about what makes up multidisciplinary care, who is in a multidisciplinary care team and where to find them.

-Riluzole (Rilutek™) is a medication that does not cure motor neurone disease but, for people with the most common forms of motor neurone disease, it probably prolongs median survival by two to three months (median is the midpoint – half those taking riluzole have survival prolonged by more than two to three months).
-People who start taking riluzole early in their disease progression are more likely to remain in the milder stages of the disease for longer than those not taking riluzole.
+Riluzole (Rilutek™) is a medication that does not cure motor neurone disease but, for people with the most common forms of motor neurone disease, it may prolong median survival by two to three months (median is the midpoint – half those taking riluzole have survival prolonged by more than two to three months).
+People who start taking riluzole early in their disease progression may be more likely to remain in the milder stages of the disease for longer than those not taking riluzole.
 Read fact sheet EB4 for information about riluzole.

 Motor neurone disease causes the muscles you have control over to weaken.
 This includes the muscles involved in breathing – the respiratory muscles.
 Read fact sheet EB5 for information about how respiratory muscles work and why it is a good idea to have a ‘baseline measurement’ of your breathing function soon after diagnosis with motor neurone disease.

-Positioning, adjusting room airflow, staying away from coughs and colds and conserving energy are just some of the simple techniques you can use to manage mild respiratory symptoms.
-Read fact sheet EB6 to learn about these and other strategies that may help you feel more comfortable.
+Positioning, adjusting room airflow, staying away from coughs and colds and conserving energy are just some of the simple techniques you can use to manage your breathing.
+Read fact sheet EB6 to learn about these and other strategies that may help your breathing.

 Increasingly, many people with motor neurone disease use non-invasive ventilation (NIV) to get more air into their lungs.
-Read fact sheet EB7 to find out about NIV and who to see for medications that may help you feel more comfortable if you are experiencing breathlessness.
+Read fact sheet EB7 to find out about NIV, medications that are sometimes prescribed by doctors and other important points to think about.

 Motor neurone disease may cause the muscles involved in chewing and swallowing (the bulbar muscles) to weaken.
-A gastrostomy is a medical procedure during which a fixed tube is placed into the stomach through the abdominal wall.
-This tube can be used for liquid feeds, fluids and medications.
-Other symptoms of motor neurone disease, such as significant respiratory muscle weaknesses, can affect your recovery from this procedure.
+A gastrostomy is a medical procedure during which a permanent feeding tube is placed into the stomach through the abdominal wall.
+This tube can be used for liquid feeds, fluids and medications and can help you maintain adequate nutrition.
+Significant breathing muscle weaknesses can affect your recovery from this procedure, so it is important to discuss this with your health care team early on.
 To find out more about gastrostomy, read fact sheet EB8.

 MND Australia is the national voice representing all Australians who share the vision of a world without MND.
 We improve the lives of people living with MND by: